Year-End Tax Planning for Individuals

 Year-End Giving To Reduce Your Potential Estate Tax

-The federal gift and estate tax exemption is currently set at $11.18 million but is projected to increase to $11.4 million in 2019.
-ATRA set the maximum estate tax rate set at 40 percent.
+The federal gift and estate tax exemption is currently set at $11.40 million but increases to $11.58 million in 2020.
+The maximum estate tax rate is set at 40 percent.

 Gift Tax.
 Sound estate planning often begins with lifetime gifts to family members.
 In other words, gifts that reduce the donor’s assets subject to future estate tax.
 Such gifts are often made at year-end, during the holiday season, in ways that qualify for exemption from federal gift tax.

-Gifts to a donee are exempt from the gift tax for amounts up to $15,000 a year per donee in 2018 and are expected to remain the same in 2019.
+Gifts to a donee are exempt from the gift tax for amounts up to $15,000 a year per donee in 2019 and remain the same for 2020.

-Caution: An unused annual exemption doesn’t carry over to later years.
-To make use of the exemption for 2018, you must make your gift by December 31.
+An unused annual exemption doesn’t carry over to later years.
+To make use of the exemption for 2019, you must make your gift by December 31.

 Husband-wife joint gifts to any third person are exempt from gift tax for amounts up to $30,000 ($15,000 each).
 Though what’s given may come from either you or your spouse or both of you, both of you must consent to such “split gifts.”